younasiqw/ehco1337/README.md

 ## Experimental Reminder

-This is an experimental Shell.
+This is an experimental script.
+Can be ONLY used in Linux.
 Use it at your own risk.

 ## Feature